VidiHawk/dao-de-jing/src/content/mandarin/intro.md

 #### 3. About this app's author:

-I am Fabian de Mortier.
+Hi, I am Fabian de Mortier.
 I could not find any practical resource to learn the Dao de Jing while being on-the-go.
 So one week-end, I decided to code a simple app.
 I showed it to some friend and they wanted to use it, so I deployed it online for the benefit of all.
-It's far from being perfect, and if you have any comments or suggestions, feel free to send me an <a href="mailto:info@fabiandemortier.com" style="color:#bbc2fc">email.</a> For more info about me, visit <a href="https://www.fabiandemortier.com" style="color:#bbc2fc">www.fabiandemortier.com</a>
+It hasn't been fully tested yet, and if you have any comments or suggestions, feel free to send me an <a href="mailto:info@fabiandemortier.com" style="color:#bbc2fc">email.</a> For more info about me, visit <a href="https://www.fabiandemortier.com" style="color:#bbc2fc">www.fabiandemortier.com</a>

 #### 4. About the translation: